Five tips to prevent respiratory diseases

 Cover your mouth and nose when coughing or sneezing

 It must be done with disposable tissues or with the inside of the elbow and wash your hands immediately (with soap and water or with 70% alcohol solutions).

 Transmission is easier if there are many people.
 If you have any pre-existing health conditions that could aggravate the spread, we recommend that you wear a mask in these spaces (especially if they are closed).

 The use of the mask is highly recommended for all people aged six and over in health centers, or if you work or visit a social health center or a residence for the elderly.
 In workplaces, it is the health and safety service that must inform workers if they must wear it.

 Ventilation is key to avoid the concentration of the virus in a closed space.

-It has been shown that the risk of contagion of the coronavirus inside buildings is higher than outside.
+It has been shown that the risk of contagion inside buildings is higher than outside.

 Therefore, it is important to ventilate closed spaces as much as possible to promote sufficient air renewal, as well as carry out those activities outdoors that allow this.